B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

 \subsection{Data representation}

-In general, the data collected for HAR models can be used in different forms: \begin{itemize} \item raw data with no transformation; \item after features extraction techniques have been applied; \item after segmentation, for grouping them in time windows. \end{itemize}
+In general, the collected data can be represented in different forms: \begin{itemize} \item raw data with no transformation; \item after features extraction techniques have been applied; \item after segmentation (i.e., grouping them in time windows). \end{itemize}

-Since single data observations in a time series are not statistically informative, segmentation is generally applied.
-Moreover, HAR models resonate with ongoing activities over the time, and not on single observation.
-On such an aim, segmentation and feature extractions have become state-of-the-art procedures for HAR.
-B-HAR provides to the user with the possibility of selecting one of the aforementioned data treatment procedures.
+Since single data observations in a time series are not statistically informative, segmentation or features extraction is generally applied.
+Moreover, HAR models resonate with ongoing activities over time and not on single observations.
+With such an aim, segmentation (especially in deep learning) and feature extractions (especially in classical machine learning) have become state-of-the-art procedures for HAR.